 There are different types of fight, both in terms of the area where the fight is fought and the nature of the fight:

 1. We see Israel fighting in the wilderness, but also in the land.

-2. We see Israel fighting an offensive battle, but also a defensive battle.
+2. We see Israel fighting an offensive fight, but also a defensive fight.

-3. We see them fighting a fight to which they are called, but we also see them fighting a fight in which they have ended up through their own fault.
+3. We see Israel fighting a fight to which they are called, but we also see them fighting a fight in which they have ended up through their own fault.